yanshin15/UpdateChecker/README.md

 1. if installed app is out of date or not

 2. if yes, how many days out of date is it?

+## Updated to add notifications with FIrebase Cloud Messaging